Today, we’ll be covering one of Yamaha’s new offerings in their YDP-series lineup, otherwise known as the Arius series.

 However, I do put quite a bit of stock on having a straightforward experience that I can dive straight into without the need for external hardware or a reference manual.

-Despite the negativity near the end of this section, I still consider the YDP-165 (and the YDP-S55) to be well designed.
-I still consider the YDP-series to be a great example of build quality, and my gripes with controls can easily be ignored as the ramblings of someone who enjoys tweaking settings a bit too much.
+Despite the negativity near the end of this section, I still consider the YDP-165 (and the YDP-S55) to be well designed, and my gripes with controls can easily be ignored as the ramblings of someone who enjoys tweaking settings a bit too much.

 One of the two key components of any digital piano is the keyboard.